-The total fund investment performance for fiscal year 2022 yielded a market value negative return of -9.55%, which was under the long-term net 7.25% actuarial return assumption target for the year.
+The total fund investment performance for fiscal year 2023 yielded a market value positive return of 8.62%, which was over the long-term net 7.25% actuarial return assumption target for the year.
 These returns are viewed, at this time, to be cyclical and the 7.25% assumption is still deemed reasonable in the long-term.
 However, as with all the actuarial assumptions, it is monitored annually.